 Pristiphora monogyniae - Species not placed in a group

-Mostly dark with pale on the labrum, part of the clypeus, tegulae, more or less the fore and mid-tibia and more or less the tibiae and tarsi of all legs.
+Head, thorax and abdomen black with pale on the labrum, part of the clypeus and more or less the fore and mid knees,tibia and tarsi of all legs.
+Claws simple without any sub-apical tooth.
+Antennae are uniformly black above and below.
+Labrum more or less symmetrical.
 Males are best determined by examination of the penis valves.
+In the female, the cerchi clearly extends beyond the sawsheath.

 Larvae feed solitarily on blackthorn and plum.